 - "It is the boater’s responsibility to satisfy the Trust that they meet these requirements".
 So, make sure you know the rules.
 Our ‘Guidance for boaters without a home mooring’ explains what is expected from you as a continuous cruiser.
 You can also read our continuous cruiser FAQs

 As a continuous cruiser you need to have either a six months or twelve months long term licence.
 To renew or buy a new licence, go to our long term licence page for everything you need to know.

 What happens if I don’t follow the rules?

 If you don’t move far enough, or you stay in one place for too long, then we take the following steps to either get you back on the move or (as a very last resort) remove your boat from the water.

 - First, we’ll restrict your licence to a trial six months to give you a chance to improve

 - If you continue to break the rules we might refuse a future licence without a home mooring, but we’ll always contact you beforehand to discuss our reasons and concerns, and to give you as much time as possible to remedy the situation and put a supportive plan in place

 - Ultimately, it’s important to understand that, while we don’t like doing it, if you consistently break the rules we might have to remove your boat from the water.
 We don’t ever do this lightly and it’s our last resort after sending you clear written warnings.
 So if you’re struggling to follow the rules, or you know a vulnerable boater who needs a little more support, call our support team

-Despite the hard work, continuous cruising can be an incredibly liberating and rewarding lifestyle.
-It’s your responsibility to ensure you know the rules but, that said, if you’re considering it talk to your local licence support officer who’ll be happy to discuss the pros and cons.
+Despite the hard work, continuous cruising can be an incredibly rewarding lifestyle.
+It’s your responsibility to know the rules but, that said, if you’re considering it, talk to your local licence support officer who’ll be happy to run through the pros and cons.

-Last date edited: 3 July 2018
+Last date edited: 23 September 2021